 The results from the survey assisted the project team to develop a range of practical tools for both wildfire management and planned burning on private land.
-A group of 10 pilot farmers based in north east Tasmania and the northern midlands then worked with the project team to test the tools that had been developed.
-These tools included property-based fire management plans, training workshops, risk assessment, a monitoring template and a technical manual on planned burning.
+A group of 10 pilot farmers based in north east Tasmania and the northern midlands then worked with the project team.
 Burns were conducted on some of the pilot farmer properties, and these have been written up as

 case studies.
 The burns were also used as practical training for the pilot farmers to reinforce the theory learnt at the workshops.